 How common is it?

 Osteoarthritis is the most common joint disorder worldwide, affecting approximately 10% of the population.
-In Australia, Osteoarthritis affects 2.2million people (9% of the population), and is projected to affect 3.1 million by 2030.
+In Australia, osteoarthritis affects 2.2 million people (9% of the population), and is projected to affect 3.1 million by 2030.
 Osteoarthritis is more common in people over the age of 45.
-However, younger adults can present signs and symptoms of Osteoarthritis; this tends to be more common in those who have suffered traumatic joint injuries such as a knee sprain that caused a tear of the Anterior Cruciate Ligament (main ligament in the knee joint).
+However, younger adults can present signs and symptoms of osteoarthritis.
+This tends to be more common in those who have suffered traumatic joint injuries such as a knee sprain that caused a tear of the Anterior Cruciate Ligament (main ligament in the knee joint).

-Risk factors for arthritis:
+Risk factors for arthritis

-There are several factors that relate to osteoarthritis such as previous traumatic injury or surgery to the joint, having had multiple steroid injections to the joint, carrying excessive belly fat, muscle weakness, inactivity or over-activity and depression.
+There are several factors that relate to Osteoarthritis, such as previous traumatic injury or surgery to the joint, having had multiple steroid injections to the joint, carrying excessive belly fat, muscle weakness, inactivity or over-activity and depression.

-Other factors known to be a risk factor for osteoarthritis can include: having a negative mindset about the joint (“my knee is bone on bone and exercise will damage it further”), high levels of stress, worries or anxiety, low mood, fear of pain and or movement, avoidance of movement and activity, resting too much, carrying excessive weight (especially around the belly).
+Other factors known to be a risk factor for osteoarthritis can include: having a negative mindset about the joint (“my knee is bone on bone and exercise will damage it further”), high levels of stress, worries or anxiety, low mood, fear of pain and or movement, avoidance of movement and activity, resting too much, and carrying excessive weight (especially around the belly).

 Pain flare-ups are common and can be debilitating and scary.
 Surprisingly, flare-ups are usually predicted by things like being run down, unwell, inactive, stressed, doing unaccustomed activity and not sleeping well…not by damaged tissue within the joints.